Alzheimer’s Disease and Related Dementias Information and Resources

 Communities across North Carolina are embracing the Dementia Friendly movement.
 According to Dementia Friendly America (DFA), a Dementia Friendly Community is a village, town, city, or county taking action to ensure people with dementia can live independently for as long as possible.
 It is a community where people with dementia and their caregivers will be able to engage in a variety of activities and be supported in these activities. https://www.dfamerica.org/

-The NC Dementia Friendly Communities & Hospitals Collaborative meets on a quarterly basis (virtually) to share best practices, generate new ideas and network with similar programs across the state and country.
-Contact us to learn more and become part of the Collaborative!
+Each quarter, the NC Dementia Friendly Network meets to share best practices, generate new ideas and collaborate with similar programs across the state and country.
+Contact us to learn more!

 For more information on dementia friendly communities and definitions please reference the NC Dementia Friendly Communities Standards and Information document here.